Chamber structure of modular curves $X_{1}(N)$: Definitions and tools

 The following lemma is proved as Proposition 4.12 in \cite{Ta}.

 \begin{lem} The discriminant is a $GL^{+}(2,\mathbb{R})$-invariant hypersurface of real codimension one in the stratum. \end{lem}

 The topological structure on a translation surface with poles $(X,\phi)$ defined by the embedded graph $\partial\mathcal{C}(X)$ is invariant along the chambers.
-The qualitative shape of the core and in particular the number of saddle connections of its boundary depend only on the chamber (see Proposition 4.13 in \cite{Ta} for details).
+In particular the number of saddle connections of its boundary depend only on the chamber (see Proposition 4.13 in \cite{Ta} for details).